mckinsey/vizro/vizro-ai/docs/pages/user_guides/run_vizro_ai.md

 You have the possibility to integrate Vizro-AI into your application.
 For example, this can be achieved through a frontend that allows users to input prompts using a text field.

-Vizro-AI's `_get_chart_code` method returns the Python code string that can be used to prepare the data and create the visualization.
-This code is validated and debugged to ensure that it is executable and ready to be integrated.
+Vizro-AI's `_get_chart_code` method returns a dictionary containing the Python code string that can be used to prepare the data and create the visualization as well the code explanation and business insights.
+The code is validated and debugged to ensure that it is executable and ready to be integrated.

 !!! example "Application integration"
     === "app.py"